Swap76/Move_Assets_To_Google_Drive/README.md

 * Enable Google Drive API for your account and obtain credentials for the same.
 Please follow the [Codelab](https://codelabs.developers.google.com/codelabs/gsuite-apis-intro/#9) for all this

-* Now run following command for generating token for our python app to use use Google Drive API.
+* Now run following command for generating token for our python app to use Google Drive API.
     ```
     python3 GoogleDriveSetup.py
     ```